apache/incubator-retired-slider/src/site/markdown/configuration/specification.md

       "site.hbase.regionserver.info.port": "0"
     },

-Many of the properties are automatically set by Hoya when a cluster is constructed.
+Many of the properties are automatically set by Slider when a cluster is constructed.
 They may be edited afterwards.